Street-View Image Generation from a Bird's-Eye View Layout: Abstract

 \section{Abstract}

 Bird's-Eye View (BEV) Perception has received increasing attention in recent years as it provides a concise and unified spatial representation across views and benefits a diverse set of downstream driving applications.
-While the focus has been placed on discriminative tasks such as BEV segmentation, the dual generative task of creating street-view images from a BEV layout has rarely been explored.
-The ability to generate realistic street-view images that align with a given HD map and traffic layout is critical for visualizing complex traffic scenarios and developing robust perception models for autonomous driving.
+At the same time, data-driven simulation for autonomous driving has been a focal point of recent research but with few approaches that are both fully data-driven and controllable.
+Instead of using perception data from real-life scenarios, an ideal model for simulation would generate realistic street-view images that align with a given HD map and traffic layout, a task that is critical for visualizing complex traffic scenarios and developing robust perception models for autonomous driving.
 In this paper, we propose BEVGen, a conditional generative model that synthesizes a set of realistic and spatially consistent surrounding images that match the BEV layout of a traffic scenario.
-BEVGen incorporates a novel cross-view transformation and spatial attention design which learn the relationship between cameras and map views to ensure their consistency.
-Our model can accurately render road and lane lines, as well as generate traffic scenes under different weather conditions and times of day.
-The code will be made publicly available.
+BEVGen incorporates a novel cross-view transformation with spatial attention design which learns the relationship between cameras and map views to ensure their consistency.
+We evaluate the proposed model on the challenging NuScenes and Argoverse 2 datasets.
+After training, BEVGen can accurately render road and lane lines, as well as generate traffic scenes with diverse different weather conditions and times of day.
+The code is open-source and available at \href{https://metadriverse.github.io/bevgen/}{metadriverse.github.io/bevgen}.